Economy of Nigeria: Vehicle industry

 The Stallion Group assembles 45,000 Volkswagen models in Lagos per annum.

 Peugeot Automobiles Nigeria (PAN) operates in Kaduna.
 In April 2022, Peugeot left the conglomerate and Aliko Dangote bought its shares.
 The company name was changed to DPAN.
 DPAN will assemble mainly the Chinese brands Chery and Higer using pre-produced parts.
 A new production line, Greenfield, will increase the output to 120 cars per day.

 Toolmaking industry

 In Oshogbo, there is a modest toolmaking industry.
 Products are e.g. CNC turning machines and industrial drilling machines, but also stud bolts and flanges.
 Target market is the oil industry in the Niger delta.

 Electronics

 The most successful manufacturer of laptops in Nigeria is, by their own admission, the indigenous Zinox Technologies in Lagos.

 Steel production

 According to its website, Ajaokuta Steel Company Limited produces 1.3 million tonnes of steel per year.
-This would be equivalent to one-sixth of the UK's steel production in 2021.
 Steel plants in Katsina, Jos and Osogbo no longer appear to be active.